Scaling Creative Inspiration with Fine-Grained Functional Aspects of Ideas: Technical Appendix

 However, the predominant way human problem-solvers currently interact with these repositories --- via standard search engines --- does not tap into their potential for augmenting and scaling human ingenuity.
 Core to this limitation is the representation of ideas in the form of unstructured textual descriptions.
 This representation hinders creative innovation interactions that require traversing multiple levels of granularity and abstraction around a focal problem, to ``break out'' of fixation on the details of a specific problem by exploring the design space and viewing novel perspectives on problems and solutions \cite{linseyWordTreesMethodDesignbyanalogy2008,dorstCoreDesignThinking2011,chanBestDesignIdeas2015,kittur2019scaling}.

-Toward addressing this challenge, our vision in this paper is to develop a novel representation of ideas that can support \textbf{exploration and abstraction of fine-grained functional facets in large-scale idea repositories} -- facets such as the {purposes and mechanisms} of products.
+Toward addressing this challenge, our vision in this paper is to develop a novel representation of ideas that can support \textbf{exploration and abstraction of fine-grained functional aspects in large-scale idea repositories} -- aspects such as the {purposes and mechanisms} of products.
 More specifically, our goal is to obtain a representation having two key capabilities: {(I)} The representation would be able to automatically disentangle raw descriptions into {\bf fine-grained functional ``units''} that support search and discovery of products that match on certain functions but not others. {(II)} This representation should also allow navigating the landscape of ideas at {\bf different resolutions} --- enabling users to ``zoom'' in and out at desired levels of abstraction of a given problem and connect to inspirations in seemingly distant areas.

 As an example, consider an inventor looking for a way to wash clothes without water (e.g., in space, or where water is scarce).
 Figure \ref{fig:system} illustrates our vision.
-Breaking down product descriptions into fine-grained functions ({\it capability I} above) could allow an automated system to find ideas that match on certain purpose facets (\emph{washing clothes}) but not certain mechanism facets (\emph{usage of water}).
+Breaking down product descriptions into fine-grained functions ({\it capability I} above) could allow an automated system to find ideas that match on certain purpose aspects (\emph{washing clothes}) but not certain mechanism aspects (\emph{usage of water}).
 This could lead to solutions like cleaning mechanisms based on dry ice or chemical coating.

 Zooming out and abstracting the problem to a more general framing ({\it capability II}) might lead to broader ideas for the problem of \emph{cleaning} such as techniques for removing dirt or odor -- each resulting in novel problem perspectives and inspirations.
 In Figure \ref{fig:system}, each node represents a cluster of documents with a similar purpose and the user can explore neighboring clusters to find inspirations (e.g., dry shampoo).
 This can also expand the innovator's conception of the problem space itself, such as the assumption that clothes should be cleaned and reworn (vs. biodegradable).